Loading image...Kiro

 /editor

-Open your default editor (defaults to vi) to compose a prompt.
+Open your default editor to compose a longer prompt.

 bash